St. Karen's High School, Patna

-St. Karen's High School, Patna is a co-educational institution located in Boring road and Gola Road area of Patna, India, established in 1965.
+St. Karen's High School, Patna is a co-educational institution located in Gola Road area of Danapur, Patna, India, established in 1965.
 The high school is affiliated to the Central Board of Secondary Education, New Delhi.
-The institution was founded by Mr. Donald Patrick Galstaun and his wife Lesley Barbara Galstaun (Robert née Webb).
 The school celebrated its Golden Jubilee in 2015.
-The current principal of the school is Mrs. Seema Singh.

 History

-St. Karen's High School, Patna was founded in the year 1965 by Mr. Donald Patrick Galstaun and his wife Lesley Barbara Galstaun.
+St. Karen's High School, Patna was founded in the year 1965 by Donald Patrick Galstaun and his wife Lesley Barbara Galstaun.
 The school was started in rented premises in 1965 and grew over time to multiple branches.
 In 2015, the institution celebrated its Golden Jubilee on completion of 50 years.